asgerhs/lamspeaker/README.md

 This sets a **hardware gain ceiling** to protect speakers and ears.

+Change this later to around 80 when you've tested everything works.

 ## 4. Enable the DigiAMP+ (I2S Audio HAT)

 Edit firmware configuration: